How To: Get Creative with Dark and Tinted Home Screen Icons on Your iPhone or iPad

 To override the system-wide settings, you can choose between "Light" and "Dark."
 This choice remains persistent, so if you pick dark icons and widgets, they'll remain dark when your system changes between light and dark appearances.

-If third-party developers have yet to submit dark variants of their apps, Apple will use on-device intelligence to try and darken apps.
-This automatic darkening, which first appeared in beta 3, works best when an app icon uses a simple symbol over a solid background.
+If third-party developers have yet to submit dark variants of their apps, Apple will use on-device intelligence, which simply checks the foreground and background colors of app icons and dynamically adjusts them accordingly to try and darken apps.
+This automatic darkening works best when an app icon uses a simple symbol over a solid background.
 All other icons will be shaded slightly.

 "Tinted" is the fourth icon in the icon customization interface.
 It affects the color of all icons, though apps with grayscale variants will look the best.
 The top Gradient slider adjusts the color, while the bottom Luma slider adjusts the brightness of the chosen color.
 When you move the circle on the Luma slider all the way to the left, you get the grayscale look.
 Alternatively, you can tap the eyedropper icon to select a color on your current wallpaper.